Indianapolis Fire Department: Notable incidents

-Ramada Inn Air Crash and Fire
+Ramada Inn air crash and fire

-The Ramada Inn Air Crash and Fire was an aircraft accident that occurred at the Airport Ramada Inn in Indianapolis, Indiana when a United States Air Force pilot failed to reach the runway and the plane crashed into a nearby Ramada Inn.
-On the morning of October 20, 1987, a United States Air Force A-7D-4-CV Corsair II, serial 69-6207, sustained some sort of engine failure about 15 mi southwest of the city at around 31,000 feet.
-The pilot survived after ejecting but 9 people were killed in the hotel when the aircraft smashed into the side of the building.
+The Ramada Inn Air crash and fire was an aircraft accident that occurred at the Airport Ramada Inn in Indianapolis, Indiana, when a United States Air Force (USAF) pilot failed to reach the runway and the plane crashed into the nearby Ramada Inn.
+On the morning of October 20, 1987, a USAF A-7D-4-CV Corsair II, serial 69-6207, sustained some sort of engine failure about 15 mi southwest of the city at around 31,000 feet.
+The pilot survived after ejecting but nine people were killed in the hotel when the aircraft smashed into the side of the building.